Fed funds rate after Jun 2026 meeting?

 Contract Snapshot

-A "Yes" resolution occurs if the upper bound of the target federal funds rate, published on the Federal Reserve's official website after their June 17, 2026 meeting, is greater than 3.50%; otherwise, it resolves to "No." The market closes on June 17, 2026, at 1:55 PM EDT, with a projected payout at 2:10 PM EDT.
-The contract expires at 2:05 PM ET following the Federal Reserve statement release or one week after the meeting, and insider trading by specific individuals or those with material non-public information is prohibited.
+This market resolves to "Yes" if the upper bound of the target federal funds rate, as published on the Federal Reserve's official website after its June 17, 2026 meeting, is greater than 3.75%; otherwise, it resolves to "No." Trading for this market closes on June 17, 2026, at 1:55 PM EDT, with a projected payout at 2:10 PM EDT.
+The market's official expiration is the first 2:05 PM ET following the Federal Reserve's statement release or one week after the meeting's final day, with the outcome verified directly from the Federal Reserve Board of Governors.

 Available Contracts